mit-han-lab/torchsparse/docs/FAQ.md

 - Check whether the issue is TorchSparse specific or environment specific.
 Try creating an isolated environment via Docker or on another computer and see if the error persists.
 If using TorchSparse as a dependancy of another project, ensure the downstream project is compatible with the version of TorchSparse that you installed.

 - Read the error logs line-by-line: if it's a compilation error, the problem will be shown in the log.
 Often, compilation issues will come from incorrectly configured environment, such as an improper NVCC or PyTorch installation, rather than incompatibility with this library.
+Please paste the full log message of `pip install -v git+https://github.com/mit-han-lab/torchsparse.git` when you submit the issue.

 - Try [completely uninstalling CUDA](https://askubuntu.com/q/530043) and make sure that there are no additional CUDA installations: